 2001 The College receives a grant from the DeLeon Carter Foundation to construct the Myrtle Carter Henry Amphitheater.

-2002 Reaffirmation of accreditation received by Southern Association of Colleges and Schools (SACS).
+2002 Reaffirmation of accreditation received by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 2003 The Myrtle Carter Henry Amphitheater is dedicated on June 3, 2003.